iKarwan/YTKillerPlus/README.md

 3. Apple ID (email & password)

-### Sideloadly  ( HIGHLY RECOMMENDED )
+### Sideloadly
 * Download and install Sideloadly from [here](https://sideloadly.io).

 * download the YouTube app from link above and grab the YouTube app to sideloadly app & put your apple id account and sign it.

-### AltStore
+### AltStore  ( RECOMMENDED )
 * Download and install AltServer from [here](https://altstore.io).

 * Right click on the AltServer icon with your phone connected and choose "Install Altstore", then the name of your phone.
 When prompted sign in with your Apple ID.
 Two-factor Authentication is supported, app-specific passwords are not.

     * install via AltStore.
-    * [Open In AltStore YouTube v17.46.4](https://tinyurl.com/mredepry) this will take some time as it altstore need to download the iPA and it depending on the internet connection speed .
+    * [Open In AltStore YouTube v17.46.4](https://tinyurl.com/5n9bmndh) this will take some time as it altstore need to download the iPA and it depending on the internet connection speed .

 ### TrollStore